atuschek0/atuschek0/README.md

 ## I'm Adrian Tuschek 👋,

-- A Computer Engineering Student at The University of California - Irvine
+- An Electrical Engineering & Computer Engineering Student at The University of California - Irvine
 - Born and raised in the **🌲Pacific Northwest🌲** but currently in California

 <p align='center'>